oracle-livelabs/converged/microservices-with-converged-db/setup/setup-graalvm-workshop.md

       ![Cloud Shell Confirmation](../setup/images/cloud-shell-confirmation.png "cloud shell confirmation")

-      >**Note**: Cloud Shell uses websockets to communicate between your browser and the service.
-If your browser has websockets disabled or uses a corporate proxy that has websockets disabled you will see an error message ("An unexpected error occurred") when attempting to start Cloud Shell from the console.
-You also can change the browser cookies settings for a specific site to allow the traffic from *.oracle.com

-## Task 3: Download the wallet of your pre-provisioned ATP instance (used to make connections in the Java/GraalVM app)
+      > **Note:** Cloud Shell sessions have a maximum length of 24 hours, and time out after 20 minutes of inactivity.

-   1. Create a directory to hold the wallet files...
+   5. Create a directory to hold the wallet files...

     ```
     <copy>